neozhu/pdfxtract/README.md

 # PDFxtract

-PDFxtract is a modern web application built with Next.js that allows users to upload PDF files and automatically convert each page into JPG images for easy preview and download.
+PDFxtract is a modern web application built with Next.js for processing scanned PDF documents.
+It is designed to accurately extract text information from images within scanned PDFs using advanced OCR (Optical Character Recognition) technology.
+Each page of a scanned PDF is automatically converted into a high-quality JPEG image, and AI-powered OCR is applied to precisely recognize and extract the textual content, outputting the results in Markdown format for easy use and further editing.

 ![](/public/screen.png)